cert-manager/cert-manager/README.md

 certificates from an aribitrary issuing source.

-It is loosely based upon the work of [kube-lego](https://github.com/jetstack/kube-lego) and has borrowed some wisdome from other similar projects eg.
+It is loosely based upon the work of [kube-lego](https://github.com/jetstack/kube-lego) and has borrowed some wisdom from other similar projects eg.
 [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager).

 ## Current status